datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 "**When they left, he would leave too.**" - He was going with the stream.
 Maybe that can explain why nobody noticed or interacted with him before that day".
 Did Hyakujo notice him only when he started asking questions?

 "**One day, however..** - There the stream meets a boulder, causing the water to stop for a moment.
 Now, if the old man had never asked any question to Hyakujo, would he still be reborn as a fox again and again?

 ### But what is it?

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?
-If you have the single eye of realization, you will appreciate how old Paichang lived five hundred lives as a fox as lives of grace.
+If you have the single eye of realization, you will appreciate how old Pai-chang lived five hundred lives as a fox as lives of grace.

+Interestingly, the old man and Hyakujo are somehow related.
+Aitken notes: _"Like most other Zen teachers, Pai-chang was named for his place - in his case the nickname of his mountain (One Hundred Leagues)."_ Since the old man was teaching on that same mountain, he would have had the same name.
+So in their comment, Wu-men refers to the old man as _"old Pai-chang"_.

 What has old Paichang done to receive this fruit and live five hundred lives as a fox?
 What has he done to be released from it today?
 Why should __this__ prompt five hundred lives as a fox?